Health and Wellbeing

-Parental consent to administer prescription medicine to a child whilst they are in school, must be given in writing.
+Parental consent to administer prescription medicine to a child while they are in school must be given in writing.
 Medicines must be in the original container as dispensed by the pharmacy.
 Starks Field will not give your child prescription medicine, unless you complete and sign this form.
 This is in line with the school's Managing Medicines Policy.

-If your child becomes ill or sustains any injury at school, they will be cared for by the Welfare Officer.
-If it is deemed necessary parents will be asked to come to the school to collect their child.
+If your child becomes ill or sustains any injury at school, they will be cared for by the Welfare Officer/a member of staff qualified in first aid.
+If it is deemed necessary parents/carers will be asked to come to the school to collect their child.